 "Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child."
-Keeping Children Safe in Education updated 2021
+This means that they should consider, at all times, what is in the best interests of the child.

-"No single practitioner can have a full picture of a child's needs and circumstances.
+No single practitioner can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action."
-Keeping Children Safe in Education updated 2021
+Keeping Children Safe in Education 2022